This guidance applies to worldwide group periods of account ending before or straddling 1 April 2017.

 - The principle of the debt cap measure is to limit relief for deductions in respect of excessive debt owed by the UK members of a group.
 The measure applies whether the UK group companies are members of a UK or non-UK headed group.
 The amount of excessive debt is established by comparing the costs of borrowing (referred to as finance expenses), rather than snapshots of debt.
 The comparison is made between the net borrowing costs of the UK members of the group and the gross borrowing costs of the group as a whole.

 - A group is defined by reference to international accounting standards (IAS) - companies whose results would be included in the consolidated accounts of a group are members of the group for the debt cap.
 The general definition of a group by reference to IAS, is supplemented by additional rules that ensure there can only be one ultimate parent for a group and explain the circumstances under which certain entities cannot be treated as an ultimate parent.
-The UK members of the group, whose net borrowing costs form the UK measure, must be 75% subsidiaries of the ultimate parent of the group - they are referred to as ‘relevant group companies’.
+The UK members of the group, whose net borrowing costs form the UK measure, must be 75% subsidiaries (or have a direct or indirect beneficial entitlement to 75% of the profits available for distribution of assets on a winding up) of the ultimate parent of the group - they are referred to as ‘relevant group companies’.

 - Finance expenses for both the UK and worldwide measures are interest and interest-like costs, such as a discount.
 They include the finance charge element of finance leases and debt factoring charges.
 They do not include borrowing costs such as foreign exchange adjustments or hedging.
 In the main, however, finance expenses will be interest costs.